devicetree-org/lopper/docs/sdt-from-linux-architecture.md

   them, so the user declares them here and the pipeline injects them.

+  *Where these facts come from.* They are integration choices, not silicon facts, so they live in the project's co-processor bring-up plan rather than in any one upstream tree.
+In practice you source them from: the board's OpenAMP / remoteproc integration plan or reference demo (which fixes the firmware load address and the rpmsg ring / shared-memory region — e.g. the addresses in the vendor's `openamp`/`rpmsg` example DTs); the SoC TRM and board memory map (to pick carve-outs that don't collide with the OS's usable DRAM); and, for board-only peripherals, the board schematic / datasheet (for a device the upstream Linux and Zephyr trees simply don't describe).
+The shipped per-board `domains.yaml` templates encode one known-good set of these choices for the reference boards — a concrete worked example to copy from.

 - **Partition intent** — which device / memory / cluster belongs to
   which OS, expressed in the standard domain-block shape (cpus, memory, access lists).
 Consumed by the downstream Lopper